 Equivalent diameter of a group of round objects

 The equivalent diameter over the conductors for three core cables without a filler (not round), can be calculated by dividing the circumference with $\pi$.
 In case of three-core cables, they are called triplex; and in case of two-core cables we call them duplex.
+The equation is according to CIGRE TB 880 Guidance Point 48 while the circumference of such a cable is according to CIGRE TB 880 Guidance Point 41.

 For multiple unequal round objects, possibly non-touching, finding the smallest circle that encompasses all other circles is not easy and we consider following approximation as presented in stackoverflow.com